melezhik/swat/README.md

 ## Perl hooks

-Perl hooks are just perl code files \`required\` in the beginning of next swat test.
+Perl hooks are files with perl code \`required\` _in the beginning of a swat test_.
 There are 2 types of perl hooks:

 - **project based hook**